Feasibility Report

 Fire zone triggers.
 Properties in Very High Fire Hazard Severity Zones (VHFHSZ) or Wildland-Urban Interface (WUI) areas trigger additional construction requirements under Chapter 7A of the California Building Code.
 These requirements affect exterior materials, window and door specifications, ventilation screening, eave construction, and landscape design.
 The cost premium for Chapter 7A compliance varies by design but typically adds 5-12% to the exterior shell cost.
 More significantly, fire zone designation may trigger additional fire department review, fuel modification plan requirements, and enhanced fire sprinkler requirements.

 Discretionary approval identification.
-This is the single most important permitting variable.
+This is the permitting variable with the largest schedule and cost impact.
 A by-right project follows a predictable timeline.
 A project requiring a Zone Variance, Zoning Administrator Adjustment, Conditional Use Permit, or CEQA environmental review follows an unpredictable timeline that can add 12-24 months to the process.
 The feasibility analysis reviews the preliminary design against the applicable codes and identifies any trigger for discretionary review.
 If discretionary review is required, the analysis assesses the likely timeline, the cost of the application process, and the risk of conditions or denial.

 Coastal Zone.
 For properties in Pacific Palisades (west of Chautauqua Boulevard), Malibu, and other coastal areas, the California Coastal Commission has jurisdiction over development within the Coastal Zone.
 Coastal Development Permits add a layer of review that focuses on public access, visual resources, habitat protection, and sea-level rise.
 The Coastal Commission's review timeline is typically 6-12 months after the local jurisdiction has completed its review.
-This is a serial process - the Coastal Commission review begins after local approval, not concurrent with it.
+This is a serial process: the Coastal Commission review begins after local approval, not concurrent with it.
 For a Palisades property in the Coastal Zone, this can add a full year to the permitting timeline.
-A detailed treatment of permitting pathways and agency coordination is available in our permitting guide.
+For a detailed treatment of coastal construction requirements and permitting pathways, see our dedicated guides.

-The LADWP transformer problem.
-This is the most common schedule-killing utility issue on residential projects in Los Angeles.
-LADWP (Los Angeles Department of Water and Power) owns and maintains the electrical distribution system, including the transformers that step down voltage from distribution lines to service voltage.
-On hillside sites, many of these transformers are sized for the original development (typically 1950s-1970s homes with modest electrical loads).
+Electrical service.
+The feasibility assessment identifies whether the property is served by LADWP (Los Angeles Department of Water and Power) or Southern California Edison, and evaluates whether the existing service capacity can support the intended use.
+On hillside sites, many existing transformers are sized for the original development (typically 1950s-1970s homes with modest electrical loads).
 A new custom home with high-capacity HVAC systems, EV charging, pool equipment, and smart home infrastructure may require a transformer upgrade or a new transformer installation.
-LADWP's timeline for transformer work: 12 to 18 months from approved application.
-This timeline runs regardless of your construction schedule.
-Identifying the transformer requirement during feasibility means the LADWP application can be submitted at the earliest possible date - potentially concurrent with design, rather than after permitting.
+LADWP's timeline for transformer work is 12 to 18 months from approved application.
+Edison timelines vary but can be comparable on complex installations.
+Identifying the transformer requirement during feasibility means the service application can be submitted at the earliest possible date, potentially concurrent with design rather than after permitting.
 For more on the LADWP clearance process and its impact on project timelines, see our permitting guide.

 Water service and fire flow.
 The water service assessment evaluates two things: domestic service capacity (is there adequate water pressure and volume for the proposed use?) and fire flow (is there adequate water pressure and volume for the fire suppression system?).
 On hillside sites at high elevations, fire flow can be a significant issue.
 If the existing water main can't provide the required fire flow, the project may need to install an on-site water storage tank with a fire pump - a $100,000-$200,000 addition that's rarely in anyone's early budget.

 Sewer service.
 For properties connected to the public sewer system, the feasibility assessment verifies that the existing connection has adequate capacity and that the connection point is at the correct elevation relative to the proposed building.
+The assessment also identifies the location of the sewer main relative to the property and determines whether an S-permit from the Bureau of Engineering is required for new or modified sewer connections.
+S-permit processing adds timeline and requires coordination with the Bureau of Engineering that should be identified early.
 For hillside properties not connected to public sewer, the analysis evaluates private sewage disposal (septic) requirements, including percolation testing and the approval process through the County Health Department.
 Private sewage disposal systems can cost $80,000-$150,000 and require specific lot area for the leach field, which may constrain the building footprint.

 Environmental and Compliance Screening